LADransfield/Engineering-Notebook/docs/mathematics.md

 Matrices which are not the same size cannot be added

-Multiplying a matric by a scalar is also element by element:
+Multiplying a matrix by a scalar is also element by element:

 $$
   \begin{bmatrix}